openziti/ziti-doc/docusaurus/docs/learn/quickstarts/quickstarts.md

 ### Run on your own server

-This option is great for two situations.
-If you have a server This is great if you have other people you want to have access to your [network](/learn/introduction/index.mdx) and aren't on the local network.
+If you have a server available on the internet already, you can deploy an overlay network on it.
+Then, you can share the overlay with other people you want to have access to your [network](/learn/introduction/index.mdx) and aren't on the local network.

-* If you would prefer not to deal with setting up the [network](/learn/introduction/index.mdx) you
-* can sign up for a free-tier account over at the [NetFoundry Console](https://nfconsole.io/signup)

 ## Which network option sounds right for you?